Black Economic Empowerment: Early policy

 When the African National Congress (ANC) came to power in 1994, the new government's priorities included redressing apartheid's legacy of economic exclusion.
-Under apartheid, legislation and practice had restricted the access of non-Whites to job opportunities, capital, business and property ownership, and other forms of economic advancement, leaving vast racial inequalities in wealth and income.
+Under apartheid, legislation and practice had restricted the access of non-whites to job opportunities, capital, business and property ownership, and other forms of economic advancement, leaving vast racial inequalities in wealth and income.
 The new Constitution, finalised in 1996, emphasised protections against unfair discrimination and against disadvantage arising from the same.
 This was complemented by a 1997 Green Paper on Public Procurement Reform, which called for affirmative action measures in government procurement processes.

 The central socioeconomic policy framework of Nelson Mandela's government was the Reconstruction and Development Programme (RDP), which did not specifically refer to "black economic empowerment".
 However, the term was used in the earlier ANC RDP policy framework, on which the government policy was based.
-The ANC document viewed BEE initiatives as a means to "deracialise business ownership and control."
+The ANC document viewed BEE initiatives as a means to "deracialise business ownership and control".

-As suggested by this phrase, early stages of BEE focused on promoting black ownership of large businesses.
-So-called BEE transactions aimed to diversify the demographics of company shareholders.
-However, White-owned companies entered into these transactions only voluntarily.
-Moreover, in the absence of organised sources of capital, many of the black participants relied on highly-geared financing structures and special-purpose vehicles.
-Several BEE deals thus collapsed during the Asian financial crisis of the late-1990s.
-According to estimates, Black control of business had risen to about 10% of shares on the Johannesburg Stock Exchange by 1998, but, following the financial crisis, fell dramatically to between 1% and 3.8% by 2000.
-Meanwhile, the promotion of black empowerment in areas other than ownership was pursued piecemeal, especially through a series of laws including the 1998 Skills Development Act and 1998 Employment Equity Act.
+Early stages of BEE focused on promoting black ownership of large businesses.
+BEE transactions aimed to diversify the demographics of company shareholders.
+White-owned companies had to voluntarily enter into these transactions.
+In the absence of organised sources of capital, many of the black participants relied on highly-geared financing structures and special-purpose vehicles.
+Several BEE deals thus collapsed during the 1997 Asian financial crisis.
+According to estimates, black control of business had risen to about 10% of shares on the Johannesburg Stock Exchange by 1998, but, following the financial crisis, fell dramatically to between 1% and 3.8% by 2000.
+Meanwhile, the promotion of black empowerment in areas other than ownership was pursued piecemeal, especially through a series of laws including the Skills Development Act, 1998 and the 1998 Employment Equity Act.